Khalid bin Hamad Al Busaidi: Football

 Al Busaidi is best known for his role as chairman of the Oman Football Association (OFA) which began in 2007.
 During his leadership the Oman National Team won the 19th Gulf Cup for the first time ever in 2009.
 Following this achievement, he received the Order of Oman Civil Decoration from The Late His Majesty Sultan Qaboos bin Said.
 He went on to hold this position until 2016.

 In 1988 Al Busaidi assumed the presidency of Fanja Club until 1991 making him one of the most well-known sports and social figures in the country.
 During his time Fanja Club qualified, for the first time in the history of Omani sports, to the Arab Football Finals and achieved fourth place at the Asian Finals during the same game.
 The club went on to win the seventh Football Gulf Cup for Clubs in 1989, an achievement which was marked as an unmatched attainment for Omani clubs in the history of Omani sports.

 He went on to become the first-ever elected chairman of the Oman Football Association in the first direct elections to be held in Oman and the Gulf region in 2007.

 He delivered a vision for the future of Omani football entitled ‘Transforming Football into a prosperous industry’.
 Joseph Sepp Blatter, the president of the International Football Federation FIFA and Mohammed bin Hammam Al Abdullah, the president of the Asian Football Confederation (AFC) then invited him to visit FIFA and the AFC to learn more about his vision.

 Oman Olympic Committee

 Al Busaidi became a board director of the Oman Olympic Committee in 2012.
 He was one of the torch bearers of the International Olympics for the Beijing Olympics in 2008 as it passed through Muscat, the Omani capital.
-In August 2019 he was elected as the chairman of the Oman Olympic Committee and currently holds this position.
+In August 2019 he was elected as the chairman of the Oman Olympic Committee and held this position for a number of years.